 Lack of Sufficient Funding and Land for Publicly-Assisted Affordable Housing.
 Major barriers to developing publicly-assisted affordable housing in Saint Paul are the lack of sufficient financing and the lack of available land to meet the affordable housing needs of Saint Paul residents.
-In response, the City finances the preservation, renovation, or new construction of affordable housing units citywide-using City-owned land and housing financing, such as the City's STAR funding, City's Tax Increment Financing, federal low-income housing tax credits and federal funds, such as CDBG, NSP, and HOME funds, as available, for its 2018 affordable housing developments.
-Additionally, the City has stated its preference to include affordable housing at the Ford site when developed during future years.
-The Ford site is privately owned land - currently for sale - to be developed in the future.
-Any affordable housing development may be contingent upon receipt of federal, state, or city funds.
+In response, the City finances the preservation, renovation, or new construction of affordable housing units citywide-using City-owned land and housing financing, such as the City's STAR funding, City's Tax Increase the Financing, federal low-income housing tax credits and federal funds, such as CDBG, Note, and HOME funds, as available, for its 2018 affordable housing developments.
+Additionable, and the Ford site when developed during four events.
+The Ford site is privately owned land - currently for sale - to be developed in the sture of affordable housing development may be contingent upon receipt of federal, state of city fords.

-The City of Saint Paul has affordable housing opportunities such that approximately 36% of all City renters receive some housing assistance from a variety of housing resources.
-This statistic is a result of numerous public policies and initiatives that support affordable housing citywide, such as:
+The City of Saint Paul has affol able it is a opportunities such that approximately 36% of all City renters receive some housing assistance from a variety of housing resources.
+This statistic is a result of numerous public policies and initionities that support affordable housing citywide, such as:

-Zoning Code/Land Use Controls/Growth Limitations: In past years, the City amended its zoning code to increase housing density on high-use transportation corridors.
-Furthermore, the City's Zoning Code does not impose conditional use permits for supportive housing which has the same zoning code classification as required for an apartment building.
-Additionally, the City's Zoning Code was amended to facilitate the development of permanent supportive housing for chronically-inebriated residents, such that the City could build the Saint Paul Residence (120 units of permanent supportive housing including 60 units reserved for chronically-inebriated residents) in the Midway neighborhood.
+Zoning Code/Land Use Controls/Growth Limitions in past years, the City amended its zoning code to increase housing density on high use the sportation corridors.
+Furthermore, the City's Zoning Code does not impose conditional use parmits or supportive housing which has the same zoning code classification as required for an apartment building Additionally, the City's Zoning Code was amended to facilitate the development of permanent upportive housing for chronically-inebriated residents, such that the City could build the Sout Paul Residence (120 units of permanent supportive housing including 60 units reserved for pronically-inebriated residents) in the Midway neighborhood.